kshawkin/modern-book-production/README.md

 - If you want to change the text of a task, edit the markdown files in `tasks`.
 - If you want to change more than that, take some time to look through the structure of `index.md`, `_layouts/default.html`, and the HTML templates in `_includes`.
 - If you want to change the design, you'll start with `styles/web.css`, which imports Sass partials from `_sass`.

-## To do

-- Add opengraph metadata and iamge to default layout using settings.yml